Scalingo/documentation/_posts/platform/internals/2000-01-01-base-docker-image.md

 our private repository and our orchestrator will use it subsequently to actually run the application in our infrastructure.

+The **maximum build time is 30 minutes**.
+After that duration the build will be canceled by the platform.

 ## Installed libraries

 We've installed different libraries and softwares which are commonly used in